Ipnops meadi: Habitat

 Due to their rarity, and lack of photos, the three species of Ipnops (I. agassizi, I. meadi and I. murrayi) are distinguished by the depth and location of which they reside.
 I. meadi and I. agassizi are found in the Indo-Pacific Ocean, and I. murrayi are found in the Atlantic and Caribbean Sea.
 Ipnops agassizi, meadi, and murrayi also differ by which the depths they occupy.
-I. agassizi and murrayi are found at depths 3,000 meters and above, while I. meadi are found from 3,300-5,000 meters.
+I. agassizi and murrayi are found at depths 3000 m and above, while I. meadi are found from 3300-5000 m.

 Diet

 Stomach dissections of I. meadi indicate the species primarily feed on small crustaceans.